feathery-org/slate/source/index.html.md

-value | Polymorphic (Optional) | Submitted value of the user whose key was passed in. created_at | Datetime               | When this field was created updated_at | Datetime               | When this field was last updated internal_id | String                 | Internal UUID of your field
+value | Polymorphic (Optional) | Submitted value of the user whose key was passed in. created_at | Datetime               | When this field was created updated_at | Datetime               | When this field was last updated internal_id | String                 | Feathery-internal identifier of your field.
+Always static

 ## Get User Session Data